iamesw/illuminated_octopus/content/creative_index/ephemera_misc/2008_leo/index.md

 ---
 layout: layouts/base.njk
-title: Leonardo da Vinci Press Luncheon Invitation
+title: Leonardo da Vinci – Drawings from the Biblioteca Reale in Turin
 description: Opening invitation for a folk art exhibition
 date: 2001-08-15
 tags: